Rodadero Santa Marta with Kids: 3-Day Guide

 1. Playa Salguero

-There was still a little beach glass (smoothed over by the waves and sand), but there was very little garbage anywhere.
+We still found a little beach glass, smoothed over by the waves and sand, but there was very little garbage anywhere.
 The locals seem to take really good care of this place.

 The water was comfortably warm, and the bottom was sandy except for a small stretch of rocks just under where the waves crash.
 Once you get past this patch of rocks, it becomes mostly sandy again.
 If you have tender city feet (like mine), you may wish to bring water shoes.